AndyB66/artificial-neural-network/README.md

 An implementation of a (initially) fully-connected, feed-forward artificial neural network written in Java utilizing iRPROP+ training algorithm.

-##Artificial Neural Networks
-An artificial neural network is a computational representation of biological neural networks, aiming to reproduce its learning ability.
-Neural networks in general excel at machine learning and more specifically, pattern matching, because of its resilient and adaptive nature.
-Neural networks are often known for being strong classifiers (although they are not limited to this aspect), and as a result, have wide array of uses.

 ##Implementation Details

 ###iRPROP+